MarkusMaal/FlipnicFileTools/README.md

 You can also attempt to convert the 3D models stored inside LP4 files to Wavefront OBJ by running the following command: `FlipnicFileTool --input CHOU01.LP4 --convert-obj --output CHOU01.OBJ`

-Note: LP4 implementation is still kind of unreliable, so this may fail.
+**Note**: LP4 implementation is still kind of unreliable, so this may fail.
 Also, not all LP4 files contain model data.

 ## VAB header files (*.HD)